 People often look at my profile on LinkedIn and then ask ‘what do you do exactly?’
 Although the title ‘Virtual Assistant’ is becoming more familiar in the Irish business space, small business owners often don’t know what a Virtual Assistant is all about.
 So, I decided to write a short blog describing my day at the office!
 I should point out that other VA’s can specialize in specific areas of work depending on their own professional background, which means their days can differ from mine.

-Sourcing images and content for social media posts, creating graphics, creating & updating social media calendar, drafting and creating newsletter, responding to client emails, taking client calls, updating client customer data in excel/google drive, Dropbox, preparing invoices for client’s customers, sending and receiving emails from client’s customers, creating email filters and monitoring client inbox, archiving and de-cluttering client’s inbox and Dropbox folders, sourcing information online about upcoming events, making enquiries on behalf of clients, creating and editing MS Office files…and so the list goes on.
+Sourcing images and content for social media posts, creating graphics, creating & updating social media calendar, scheduling social media content, drafting and creating newsletter, responding to client emails, taking client calls, updating client customer data in excel/google drive, Dropbox, sending and receiving emails from client’s customers, creating email filters and monitoring client inbox, archiving and de-cluttering client’s inbox and Dropbox folders, sourcing information online about upcoming events, making enquiries on behalf of clients, creating and editing MS Office files…and so the list goes on.

 As all of these activities can be managed online, I can work remotely without any need to meet with the client.
 Regular contact by email and phone is all that is required to get things done.
 Working remotely means that I can work with clients in Ireland and from the rest of Europe, once we are in a similar time zone and speak a common language.